Dental Care Group's Blog :

 It’s simple: regular brushing and flossing!

-It may sound like that’s our answer for everything.
+It may sound like that’s our answer to everything.
 The reason for that is because it may as well be!

-The vast majority of dental problems can be fixed with effective brushing.
+The vast majority of dental problems can be fixed with effective brushing and flossing.
 From tooth decay, to gum disease, to bad breath, brushing and flossing are the best, healthiest fix.

-We don’t recommend getting too used to using mouthwash, as one of the biggest issues with using mouthwash is that it can make you sloppy when it comes to the rest of your routine – that is, it can make you feel as if your mouth is clean, when in fact, it isn’t.
+Our dentist and most dental hygienists don’t recommend getting too used to using mouthwash.
+One of the biggest issues with mouthwash is that it can make you sloppy in the rest of your routine—that is, it can make you feel as if your mouth is clean when, in fact, it isn’t.

 Talking to you about probiotics